apostrophecms/apostrophe-documentation/modules/apostrophe-migrations/index.md

 The iterator is passed a document and a callback.
 If the iterator accepts only one parameter, it is assumed to return a promise, which is awaited in lieu of a callback.

-If it is determined that node is running in an interactive terminal, a simple plaintext progress display is shown.
-If this is not desired, the `progressDisplay` option of this module may be set to `false`.
 ### eachArea(*criteria*, *limit*, *iterator*, *callback*) *[api]*
 Invoke the iterator function once for each area in each doc in the aposDocs collection.
 The `iterator` function receives